eper-io/tig/readme.md

 ## Storage directory suggestions:

-/tmp It cleans up fast, it is sometimes low latency memory based storage.
+`/tmp` and any `tmpfs` : It cleans up fast, it is sometimes low latency memory based storage.

-/usr/lib It is a good choice for executable modules.
+`/usr/lib` : It is a good choice for executable modules.
 It is persistent.

-/var/log Choose this for persistent data.
+`/var/log` : Choose this for persistent data.
 It is persistent across reboots.

-/opt/ Use this for entire solutions.
+`/opt/` : Use this for entire solutions.
 It is persistent.

-~/ Use, if you run outside a container without privileges, but you need persistence across reboot.
+`~/` : Use, if you run outside a container without privileges, but you need persistence across reboot.

-It is a good idea to delayed delete files setting `cleanup`.
+It is a good idea to perform delayed delete on files setting `cleanup`.

 Clients can keep resubmitting them making the system more resilient.
+This resets the timer.

 Such systems comply easier with privacy regulations being just a cache not a root storage.